VinayaSrriD/Mule4-Email_with_attachments/README.md

 # Mule4-Email_with_attachments

-This is a sample POC to send an Email with Attachments through Email connector in Mule4
+This is a sample POC to send an Email with Attachments through Email connector in Mule4.

+<*....*> -> to be replaced with your custom data.